 This is more than just about sharing content and perspective.
 Good blogging also exercises writing, researching, and editing skills.
 It’s an incredible arena for creativity and specialization.
 Edudemic even makes the case for blogging being one of the best learning tools students can have.

 Getting started with a blog is a snap nowadays.
 There are plenty of sites that will get students out of the gates such as WordPress, Tumblr, or Svtble.
-These tools and more are covered in the free Tools for Teachers Writing Guide.
 Students can also look at these resources on better blogging tips:

 Students can also look at these resources on better blogging tips: